electrocreative/currrency-converter/README.md

 - Development of custom test cases to validate all functions based on provided specifications
 - Calling other functions and passing variable values between functions
 - Constructing JSON request bodies to pass supplied user input to API
-- Utilizing a Python module to call the [OpenExchangeRates](https://openexchangerates.org/) RESTful API web service
+- Utilizing a Python module to call the [OpenExchangeRates](https://openexchangerates.org/) ReSTful API web service
 - Parsing and formatting JSON responses as returned from the web service
 - Strict adherence to style guidelines
 - Implementing a fully functioning application